ameba23/lowtechnetwork/docs/alternative_energy.md

 ---------------------------

 Small heat powered electrical generators that can be attached for example to a wood burner.
+They need to be in a position where one side is hot and the other cold.
 They dont produce a lot of power but could be useful for powering electronics stuff.

 -   [thermoelectrical generator wikipedia article](http://en.wikipedia.org/wiki/Thermoelectric_generator)
 -   [thermalforce.de](http://thermalforce.de) site selling them